Ms3314/Ms3314/README.md

 ## Hi there 👋
-- I am currently working on the React , Express and ejs
+- I am currently working on React, Express and ejs
 - I am learning the MERN stack